 Especially now that you are optimizing for nearby searches, don’t forget to include the name of the city your business in.
 For example, SEO agency in New York City.
 When your business shows up in the search results, you will have more chances to get people to click to your website.

 2) Online Directories Improve Local Search Engine Optimization

 Google conducted a study and found that four out of five consumers use search engines to conduct local searches.

 The issue is that many small businesses have not claimed their local business listing online.
-Imagine how many opportunities you’ve missed!
+Imagine how many opportunities you have missed!

-It’s essential for local businesses to get their business listed correctly and consistently on top online business directories like Yelp.
-The major thing to not forget is getting your business’ name, address, and phone number (NAP) on the main citation data aggregators like Infogroup and Factual.
+It is essential for local businesses to get their business listed correctly and consistently on top online business directories like Yelp.
+The major thing to not forget is getting your business’ name, address, and phone number (NAP) on the primary citation data aggregators like Infogroup and Factual.